SwedishNational7TMRI/7T_BIDS_organiser/README.md

 ```

 ### TODO:
-- Change nifti2bids -> dicom2bids
 - Remove code directory as input.
 Instead assume that there is a code directory where the file is stored.
 Add this to documentation.
-- Subject ID is 7T049XXX, the full string, and not only S02 for instance.
-Change this.
-Participant ID is then sub-<SUBJECT_ID>, e.g., sub-7T049S02

 # Running on mac
 Most of these tools runs well on a mac, except some of the scripts in the `linescanning` repo.
 These uses the `readlink` command which works differently on linux and mac.
 You can install the linux type `readlink` tool from `brew` and then symlink it to fix it (although I have not been able to do this successfully yet (Emil Ljungberg))